jopara94/project-1/README.md

 ### Future Improvements/Additions/Modifications

-Difficulty levels, more questions and randomized answer choices, modals at the start and end of the game, and a different version of the game where the user is matching words and/or phrases in a different language to their English translations.
+Different difficulty levels, optimize the screen for mobile device use, more questions and randomized answer choices, modals at the start and end of the game, and a different version of the game where the user is matching words and/or phrases in a different language to their English translations.